dbt-labs/dbt-project-evaluator/docs/rules/documentation.md

 !!! note "Tip"

-    We recommend that every model in your dbt project has at minimum a model-level description.
+We recommend that every model in your dbt project has at a minimum a model-level description.
 This ensures that each model's purpose is clear to other developers and stakeholders when viewing the dbt docs site.

 ## Undocumented Models